-When I just arrived to Bogotá, I had book a hostel in the historic center of la Candelaria.
-The first day, I left the hostel without any actual plan.
-I like doing that when I just arrive to a new place; just scroll around without purpose… But Bogotá took me by surprise!
+When I just arrived in Bogotá, I had booked a hostel in the historic center of La Candelaria.
+On the first day, I left the hostel without any actual plan.
+I like doing that when I just arrive in a new place; just scroll around without purpose… But Bogotá took me by surprise!

-I think, I must have had a silly smile on my face because two police men kindly smiled mumbling buenos días to me.
+I think I must have had a silly smile on my face because two police officers kindly smiled mumbling Buenos días to me.
 Didn’t they notice all these amazing pieces of art?

 #3 Street art in Bogota is high-quality art pieces

-The street art in Bogota is not this kind of crappy stuff that I know from back home (maybe you are more lucky with the street art where you come from?).
-Bogotá’s street art was high quality art!
+The street art in Bogota is not the kind of crappy stuff that I know from back home (maybe you are luckier with the street art where you come from?).
+Bogotá’s street art was high-quality art!

 For sure, I had not excepted to find this color heaven of street art.
 Later, I was to find out that high-quality street art is not that rare in Latin America, and there are, for example, also plenty of great pieces in Buenos Aires.

-This has all kind of beautiful small details, plenty of colors and messages for its viewers to reflect upon… And then finally; some of the works are just small comments that make you smile…
+This has all kinds of beautiful small details, plenty of colors, and messages for its viewers to reflect upon… And then finally; some of the works are just small comments that make you smile…

-#4 The historical Candelaria is a colorful epicenter
+#4 The historical La Candelaria is a colorful epicenter

-Candelaria seems to be the epicenter of street art in Bogotá.
-Even though, the buildings in Candelaria actually don’t really need that much of color-adding.
+La Candelaria seems to be the epicenter of street art in Bogotá.
+Even though, the buildings in Candelaria actually don’t really need that much color-adding.

 #5 Street art is a political statement

-… Or this one as a comment to modern society’s abuse of natural resources…
+… Or this one as a comment on modern society’s abuse of natural resources…

 … Or Esperanza… Hope… For a better future…?